UX In Terms Of Software And Website Localization

 #1.
 Put your product’s UX in ‘order’ before globalizing it!
 Typographies and order in the description of functionalities really make life easier.

 #2.
 Use terminology repository in your translations!
 It provides you with consistent company documentation.
 Hey, consistency is the key!
 Especially when it comes to high-quality brands.

 Using consistent terminology combined with your own translation memory will drastically impact your translation projects, especially when it comes to software and website translation, where the content is changing and expanding continuously.

 With terminology repository, discounts vary for various levels of similarities between the text being translated and the material already stored in the translation memory.
 On average, you can expect around 40% cost reduction.
 Yes, you guessed, Text United will look up your translation memory for any previously translated similar or identical sentences!

 We Like It Easy And Intuitive

 Surprisingly enough, terminology management is often overlooked and its usefulness tends to be mercilessly underestimated!
-Imagine that situation: documents submitted for translation contain many terms, keywords, acronyms, synonyms and abbreviations.
-Localizing them properly and keeping the consistency, especially if not clearly defined, would be a struggle to any translator.
+Imagine that situation: documents submitted for translation contain many terms, keywords, acronyms, synonyms, and abbreviations.
+Localizing them properly and keeping the consistency, especially if not clearly defined, would be a struggle for any translator.

-We really think that terminology management is the key because it organises and catalogues your terms.
+We really think that terminology management is the key because it organizes and catalogs your terms.
 Glossaries constructed during that process maintain cross-document continuity by clearly defining the terminology used during translation.
-It’s pretty ruthless, too, as they assign a strict set of rules for term usage and basically force linguists to use correct terminology when working on your documents.
+It’s pretty ruthless, too, as they assign a strict set of rules for term usage and basically force linguists to use the correct terminology when working on your documents.